bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/spatial-simulations.md

 One common challenge of spatially-structured simulations is that the default settings do not accommodate tracking the biomass of individual colonies.
 Instead, simulations can track the total biomass of each model type (susceptible, producer, resistant cheater) and the biomass of each model type at each x,y coordinate.
 Because biomass diffuses, many x,y locations in a grid will have a non-zero biomass value by the end of a simulation, and while the type of model that that biomass corresponds to can be discerned, which initial colony the biomass should be counted toward is not possible to ascertain in most cases.

 There are a few approaches to circumvent this limitation.
 The most straightforward involves assigning a unique metabolic model to each location, so that the total biomass file reflects the growth of every individual colony.
-This can be accomplished by making multiple individual COMETS models for all genotypes of interest.
+This can be accomplished by making multiple individual COMETS models for all genotypes or models of interest.

     grid_size = [50,50]
     number_of_colonies = 30